agbolade667/travel-app/README.md

 # Steps to run the project

-Step 1: Clone this git repo running git clone <url>
+Step 1: Clone this git repo running git clone <url> <br>
-Step 2: cd into the travel-app folder
+Step 2: cd into the travel-app folder <br>
-Step 3: Install node modules by running the command npm install Step 4: Build the project with the command npm run build-prod Step 5: Run the project with the command npm start to start the server
+Step 3: Install node modules by running the command npm install <br>
+Step 4: Build the project with the command npm run build-prod <br>
+Step 5: Run the project with the command npm start to start the server

 # Technologies used for the Development